 Jeremy Ault, MA, is an Analyst at Spectrum Nonprofit Services where he assists in the delivery of management consulting and training services for community based organizations.
 Jeremy currently serves as a board director for the global development and aid organization Diaconia Connections, and is a member of the Education Board and Plymouth Justice Network at the Plymouth United Church of Christ (WI).
 Prior to his work with Spectrum, he was the Head of the Department of International Development for Diaconia ECCB – Center of Relief and Development (CZ, WI) and spent time as a Transition Specialist at the Adult Learning Center of Milwaukee, WI.
 Jeremy came to Milwaukee, WI as a Trinity Fellow at Marquette University where he earned his MA in Global History and received the Prucha-Theoharis Award for excellence in History.
 He has extensive international experience and has given public lectures on human trafficking, refugee care, global development in post totalitarian societies, among others.
 He earned his BA in History at Waynesburg University (PA).

-Lauryn Burkhalter, MA is a Project Associate with Spectrum.
+Lauryn Burkhalter, MA is an Engagement Manager with Spectrum.
 Lauryn coordinates Spectrum’s training, business development, and consulting initiatives and oversees Spectrum’s marketing, branding, and communications efforts.
 She is a graduate of the Trinity Fellows Program at Marquette University with an MA in Communications and a Certificate in Digital Storytelling.
 She earned a dual BA in Environmental Studies and French Literature in 2009 and a certificate in Paralegal Studies in 2011 from Loyola University Chicago.

 Spectrum Nonprofit Services Consultant Network